RookieOne/learning-gulp-book/en/concat.md

     some_styles.css
     more_styles.css
 /node_modules
+/contents
   /styles
     some_styles.css
     more_styles.css
 gulpfile.js
 package.json
 ```

-So we have two css files in our `styles` folder.
+Right now, we have two separate css files in our `build/styles` folder.
 We are going to use a gulp plugin to concat all our css files in the `styles` folder.

 Gulp contains some basic tasks, but the power of gulp is the customization you can bring into your build process by using plugins.
 * For a list of all the gulp plugins available, go to http://gulpjs.com/plugins/

 To concat the files together, we will need to install one of these plugins.
 ```
-> npm install gulp-concat --save-dev
+$ npm install gulp-concat --save-dev
 ```
 * For more information on the `gulp-concat` plugin, visit https://www.npmjs.org/package/gulp-concat/.